 Shahin is Senior Fellow at the German Council on Foreign Relations.
 He is also affiliated with the European Institute of the London School of Economics and is a member of the euro50 group, a group of senior current and former European policymakers in Europe.
 Prior to this Shahin was a Senior Economist at Soros Fund Management and he was also the Economic Advisor to the French Economy Minister until April 2015.
 Shahin has also been the Economic Advisor to the President of the European Council, Herman Van Rompuy.
 In this capacity, he worked in particular on issues pertaining to European economic policy, the architecture of the euro area and the consequences of the economic and financial crisis.

-Henrik is Professor of Political Economy at the Hertie School of Governance in Berlin.
-His research is on economic policy-making, European monetary integration, fiscal federalism, financial markets and financial crises.
+Henrik was a Professor of Political Economy at the Hertie School of Governance in Berlin.
+His research focused on economic policymaking, European monetary integration, fiscal federalism, financial markets and financial crises.
 In 2003, Henrik was awarded the Max Planck Society’s Otto-Hahn Medal for outstanding achievements by young scientists and from 2006 to 2007, he was Fulbright Distinguished Chair at Duke University’s Political Science Department.
-He holds degrees from Sciences Po, Paris, the University of Bremen and Columbia University.
-He prepared his PhD in Political Science at the Max Planck Institute for the Study of Societies in Cologne.
-Henrik has just returned from a year as Pierre Keller Visiting Professor at Harvard Kennedy School and the Weatherhead Center of International Affairs.
+Henrik also spent a year as a Pierre Keller Visiting Professor at Harvard Kennedy School and the Weatherhead Center of International Affairs.
+He prepared his PhD in Political Science at the Max Planck Institute for the Study of Societies in Cologne and held degrees from Sciences Po, Paris, the University of Bremen and Columbia University.

 Florian is Head of the corporate governance and internal policies division at the European Stability Mechanism (ESM), where he is responsible for the preparation of decisions and meetings of the Board of Governors (eurozone finance ministers), Board of Directors and Board of Auditors.
 He has worked in economic and financial affairs in the areas of central banking and monetary policy in various capacities including at the European Investment Bank (EIB) and the European Central Bank (ECB).
 He has a Master’s in Public Administration from the Harvard Kennedy School of Government, as well as a Master’s in Advanced European Studies from the University of Vienna.